-- 7.1 A student shall take no less than 12 units of courses in any term. - 7.2 A student shall take no more than 18 units of courses in a term except with prior permission of his Major Board of Studies.
+7.2 A student shall take no more than 18 units of courses in a term except with prior permission of his major department.
 However, no student shall be allowed to take more than 21 units in any term.

 8.0 Selection of Courses